fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 ## Download and install the UI Options library ##

-1. [Download the UI Options library](https://github.com/fluid-project/infusion/releases/download/infusion-2.0/infusion-all-2.0.0-source.zip).
-There is also a [minified version UI Options](https://github.com/fluid-project/infusion/releases/download/infusion-2.0/infusion-uiOptions-2.0.0-minified.zip) for deployment purposes.
+1. [Download the UI Options library](https://github.com/fluid-project/infusion/releases/download/infusion-2.0/infusion-uiOptions-2.0.0-source.zip) (there is also a [minified version UI Options](https://github.com/fluid-project/infusion/releases/download/infusion-2.0/infusion-uiOptions-2.0.0-minified.zip) for deployment purposes).
 2. Unzip the contents of the downloaded ZIP file to a location within your project.
-In this guide we will use the directory `my-project/lib/`.
+This will result in a new directory `infusion`.
+Note: In this guide we will use the directory `my-project/lib/`.
-3. This will result in a new directory `infusion`.
-4. Your `infusion` folder will include a single file containing all of the JavaScript you need: `infusion-all.js`.
-You will later link to this file in the headers of your HTML files.
+3. Your `infusion` folder will include a single file containing all of the JavaScript you need (`infusion-uiOptions.js`), HTML templates, CSS files, and other components to get UI Options to work.
+You will later link to these files in your HTML files.
-5. Now that infusion is in your project directory, you can delete the `infusion-uiOptions-2.0.0.zip` (or similar name) from your download directory.
+4. Now that `infusion` is in your project directory, you can delete the `infusion-uiOptions-2.0.0.zip` (or similar name) from your download directory.

 ## Prepare your page ##